ajaysommi/ajaysommi/README.md

 ## 🕹️ Software Development Projects

+- **VehicleInsightHub**
+  Unlocks powerful vehicle monitoring with a live, easy-to-use dashboard that gives you the full picture in seconds.
+From tracking fuel efficiency to keeping an eye on tire pressure and engine health, this tool turns raw data into clear, actionable insights.
+Whether you’re managing a fleet or just love your car, it’s your go-to hub for smarter decisions and hassle-free maintenance!

+- **BalanceTree**
+  Optimizes data management with an AVL Tree that self-balances for fast, efficient operations.
+Handle inserts, deletes, and lookups with ease and speed.
+Ideal for anyone needing top-notch performance in data structures.

 - **CLI-PhotoEditor**
   Crafted a robust command-line tool that transforms images like a pro.
 From flipping and rotating to resizing TGA files, this tool handles multiple images at once, making bulk edits a breeze.
 Ideal for anyone needing powerful image manipulation without the fuss of a GUI.